digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/equity-extension.rst

 Rights Issue
 ************

-In order to raise money, a company may decide to give current shareholders the right (but not the obligation) to purchase additional shares at a discounted price.
-This can be modeled using two
+In order to raise money, a company may decide to issue new shares and give current shareholders the right (but not the obligation) to purchase those additional shares at a discounted price.
+This can be modeled using two components:
-components:

 - An option instrument, which describes the economic term of the rights a shareholder receives.
   For example, this could be a European option with a strike price below the current spot price, and